MoonTech/MobileMonitoringMobile/README.md

 # Mobile Monitoring Android App by MoonTech

-Welcome to Mobile Monitoring, a state-of-the-art Android application developed by MoonTech.
-This app is designed to seamlessly integrate your smartphone with a Mobile Monitoring system, transforming your device into a powerful camera for remote surveillance.
+Mobile Monitoring, is a mobile app for my Engineering Thesis on CCTV system with use of android devices as CCTV cameras.

 ## Features